 Children and teens are grouped together according to age and meet every other week for 90 minutes.
 Children participate in “talking circle” time and also have opportunities to process grief through art, play, sandplay, and games, which all assist in helping them cope with their grief.

 Adult groups for the surviving parent/primary caregiver meet at the same time the children meet.

 All groups are facilitated by trained volunteers and coordinated by the professional staff at Common Ground.

 Common Ground does not charge a fee for its services.
 Because the Center is a nonprofit organization, we rely on contributions from individuals, corporations, and foundations.
 We invite families to make a tax deductible contribution.

 Is there a long waiting list?

-No. We hold informational orientation sessions twice a month.
+No. We hold informational orientation sessions.
 Once a family has completed the orientation session and filled out the appropriate paperwork, they are offered an every-other-week support group.

 What happens at the one hour orientation?

 We explain the program to the adults and children.
 Questions are answered, and a tour is given of the Center.
 Coming to orientation does not mean the child/teen becomes a participant.
 We encourage adults to let the children and teens make the final decision as to whether or not they want to participate.

 How long after the death does a family need to wait before calling?